adbhitman/dotfiles/README.md

 # dotfiles

-Some of my configuration files
+Collecting here some of my personal scripts.